-- construction activities likely to cause air emissions including excavation and filling, site compounds and stockpiles - a review of operational impacts associated with increased road and river traffic emissions and air quality issues associated with servicing the project - the human health risk associated with emissions from all hazardous or toxic pollutants - the potential for nuisance and amenity impacts associated with the project.
+- construction activities likely to cause air emissions including excavation and filling, site compounds and stockpiles - a review of operational impacts associated with increased road and river traffic emissions and air quality issues associated with servicing the project - · the human health risk associated with emissions from all hazardous or toxic pollutants - the potential for nuisance and amenity impacts associated with the project.

-The emissions from the project should be modelled using a recognized atmospheric dispersion model to identify changes in existing conditions.
-A comparison with air quality goals contained in the National Environmental Protection Measures for ambient air quality (1998), the National Health and Medical Research Council national guidelines for control of emissions from stationary sources (1985) and the Environmental Protection (Air) Policy 2008 should be included in the discussion.
+The emissions from the project should be modelled using a recognised atmospheric dispersion model to identify changes in existing conditions.
+A comparison with air quality goals contained in the National Environmental Protection (Ambient Air Quality) Measure 2003 (available from: www.ephc.gov.au/airquality/aaq\nepm), the National Guidelines for Control of Emissions from Stationary Sources (National Health and Medical Research Council 1985) and the Environmental Protection (Air) Policy 2008 should be included in the discussion.